 Talk with your eye surgeon about what to expect during your surgery.
 The details may

-- You may receive sleep medicine (anesthesia) to put you to sleep.
-If this is the case,
+You may be given medicine (anesthesia) to put you to sleep.
+If this is the case, you

-you will sleep deeply through the surgery and will not remember it afterwards.
+will sleep deeply during the surgery.
+You won't remember it afterward.

 In other cases, you may be awake during the surgery.
-You will receive a medicine to
+You will be given a medicine

-help you relax.
-In this case, your eye care provider may use eye drops and injections
+to help you relax.
+In this case, your eye care provider will use an injection to make

-- Your eye care provider may give you eye drops to dilate your eye.
+Your eye care provider will give you eye drops to dilate your eye.

-- Your surgeon will expose your eye, making an incision in the outer layer of your
+Your surgeon will expose your eye, making a cut (incision) in the outer layer of your

-- Your surgeon will use an ophthalmoscope to view your retina.
+Your surgeon will use a special tool (ophthalmoscope) to view your retina.

-- Your surgeon may use a device to seal your retina back together.
-Most commonly, your
+Your surgeon will use a device to seal your retina back together.
+In most cases, your

 of the eye.

-- Your surgeon will place a very small band or buckle around the outside of your eyeball.
+Your surgeon will place a silicone band (buckle) around the outside of your eye like

-- Some fluid may be drained from beneath your retina.
+Some fluid may be drained from under your retina.

-- You will receive a patch to cover up your eye.
+You will be given a patch to cover up your eye.

 What happens after scleral buckling?